hankadev/hankadev/README.md

 <h1 align="center">Hi, I'm Hanka 👋</h1>
 <h3 align="center">Software Engineer</h3>

-I'm Hanka, a dedicated **self-taught developer**.
+I'm a **self-taught developer**.
 When I'm not wrangling lines of code, you can find me diving into the worlds of **JavaScript, TypeScript, React, NextJS, and Remix**.
 Yes, I do create digital magic, but no, I can't pull a rabbit out of a server... yet.

-🌟 Fun fact #1: I have a Baby Yoda tattoo.
-That's right, I'm not just about the code; I'm a certified Star Wars fanatic.
+🌟 **Fun fact #1**: I have a Baby Yoda tattoo.
+That's right, I'm not just about the code; I'm a huge Star Wars fan.
 My quest?
-To craft software as legendary as the tales from galaxies far, far away.
+To craft software as legendary as the stories from galaxies far, far away.

-🏃‍♀️ Fun fact #2: I'm not just running tests, I'm a real-life half marathon conqueror!
+🏃‍♀️ **Fun fact #2**: I'm not just running tests, I'm a real-life half marathon conqueror!
 I've raced through the streets more times than the Millennium Falcon has done the Kessel Run.
 So whether it's debugging code, sprinting, or running a half marathon, I know how to keep the pace.

 💻 Bugs, consider yourself warned!
 Just like a certain Mandalorian with shiny beskar armor, I'm geared up to take on unwanted features and squash glitches.
 With every push, every merge, I edge closer to coding excellence and a universe free of bugs.